themysterysolver/PLACEMENT-QUESTIONS/contributing.md

 # INFORMATION

+- Fork the repo,make your changes then rise a PR using the rules below.
-- If the company whose FOLDER is not in the existing repo ,you could create your own folder with company name begginng with a caps.
+- If the company whose `FOLDER` is not in the existing repo ,you could create your own folder with company name begginng with a caps.
+- Create `filenam`e as *company_name-BLOG<next number to the the latest number>* eg. `IDFFC-Blog1.md`
-- Learn basics of MARKDOWN from the given (link)[],write the markdown file .
+- Learn basics of `MARKDOWN` from the given [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax),write the markdown file .
 - Make an individual pull request for each suggestion.
 - Start the description with a capital and end with a full stop/period.
 - Check your spelling and grammar.
-- PR Should be raised with a proper commit message and description.
+- *PR* Should be raised with a proper commit message and description.

 # TEMPLATE